 10. Marc Chagall Special Exhibition: Beyond Time

-If you’ve ever wondered how Chagall earned his regal nickname of the Poet of Color, this is your chance.
-The Marc Chagall Special Exhibition is an exhibition that allows you to enjoy Chagall’s original paintings and media art at the same time, and seven unpublished original paintings will be on display for the first time in the world.
+If you’ve ever wondered how Chagall earned his regal nickname of the Poet of Color, this is your chance to find out.
+The Marc Chagall Special Exhibition is an exhibition that combines Chagall’s original paintings and media art, and seven unpublished original paintings will be on view for the first time in the world.

 📍 Hangaram Museum of Art (Naver Map)